harshsinha21/SareeKala-Ecommerce-Project/README.txt

 4. Ensure routes for authentication is locked to specific users.
 E.g. Admin is a superuser and regular user has limited access.
 Verified authorization of token using Postman.

-5. Building front end UI using Angular CLI with CSS/HTML and Javascript for login
+5. Building front end UI using Angular CLI with CSS/HTML and Typecript for login